 Sorry!
 We couldn't find any events for Black Sabbath in Las Vegas.

-Though now known as one of pioneers of heavy metal music, Black Sabbath's origins come from the blues rock trend popular in the late 1960s.
+Though now known as one of the pioneers of heavy metal music, Black Sabbath's origins come from the blues rock trend popular in the late 1960s.
 The group, originally known as The Polka Tulk Blues Band, was formed in 1968 by guitarist Tommy Iommi and drummer Bill Ward, who quickly recruited bassist Geezer Butler and vocalist Ozzy Osbourne.
 The band quickly changed the name to Earth and began recording and touring.
 A year later, it was discovered that another band used the same name, and it was decided to change it again.
-Taking inspiration from the Boris Karloff film Black Sabbath, and pleased by the darker sound of the new song they were recording at the time, they changed its name to Black Sabbath.
+Taking inspiration from the Boris Karloff film Black Sabbath, and pleased by the darker sound of the new song they were recording at the time, they changed their name to Black Sabbath.

 Black Sabbath's next two albums, Master of Reality and Black Sabbath: Vol. 4, largely followed the same pattern of critical panning but commercial success.
 However, by the time they began recording Volume 4, substance abuse was starting to become a problem within the band, which caused issues in the record's recording process, as well as that of the next album, Sabbath Bloody Sabbath.
 At the time, though, it didn't affect the end product, and Sabbath Bloody Sabbath became the band's first critically acclaimed album.

-The band's sixth album, Sabotage, departed from the sound of the previous album.
+Black Sabbath’s sixth album, Sabotage, departed from the sound of the previous album.
 It was released in 1975 to positive reviews.
-Its next album, Technical Ecstasy, continued the trend, and was the first to receive more negative reviews, following the previous string of critically acclaimed albums.
+Their next album, Technical Ecstasy, continued the trend, and was the first to receive more negative reviews, following the previous string of critically acclaimed albums.
 Technical Ecstasy marked the beginning of the constant upheaval that would come to be a characteristic of Black Sabbath going forward.
 The tour to support the album, featuring Boston and Ted Nugent was successful, but things started unraveling when it came time to record the next album.
 Disappointed with the previous two releases, Osbourne left Black Sabbath to start his own band, but quickly returned.
 Continued substance abuse led Never Say Die! to take a long time to record, and when released it faced negative reviews, as did the subsequent tour.
 The problems continued during recording for the next album, and came to a head in 1979 when Iommi fired Osbourne.

-The band continued on, recruiting Ronnie James Dio to replace Osbourne.
+Black Sabbath continued on, recruiting Ronnie James Dio to replace Osbourne.
 The new era of Black Sabbath initially went well.
 The first album with Dio, Heaven and Hell, earned acclaim from critics, as well as being the most commercially successful album since Sabbath Bloody Sabbath.
 Black Sabbath's tenth album, Mob Rules, despite the departure of Ward in 1980, was also successful with fans, though less so with critics.
 However, a misunderstanding between Dio and Iommi and Butler during the recording of the band's first official live album, Live Evil, led to Dio leaving the band in 1982, along with Vinny Appice, who had replaced Ward.